Hednesford: Education

+Hednesford also contains 5 primary schools, with several others located in neighbouring towns.

 Sport

-The town is best known for Hednesford Hills Raceway, the stock car track built on the site of a disused reservoir, which has brought tens of thousands of race fans to the area since the mid-1950s and still attracts crowds of several thousand to its major events.
+The town is located near Hednesford Hills Raceway, a stock car track built on the site of a disused reservoir in the 1950s.

-The town's semi-professional football team, Hednesford Town F.C., nicknamed "the Pitmen", currently play in the Southern League Premier Division Central and won the FA Trophy in 2004.
+The town's semi-professional football team, Hednesford Town F.C., nicknamed "the Pitmen", currently play in the Northern Premier League - West Central and won the FA Trophy in 2004.
+The team was unable to participate in the 2023/24 season due to a planned transfer of ownership falling through.

 The town's most prominent sportsperson is former footballer Brian Horton, who played for the Pitmen in the late sixties and early seventies.
-After a long professional career, he went on to manage Manchester City, Macclesfield Town and Port Vale amongst others, and is currently assistant manager of Championship side Doncaster Rovers.
+After a long professional career, he went on to manage Manchester City, Macclesfield Town and Port Vale amongst others.